-They have unique potential for clinical impact for regenerative medicine too, both through their use to produce differentiated cellular therapies and indirectly via disease modeling as well as drug screening.
+They have unique potential for clinical impact for regenerative medicine too.
+This may manifest both through their use to produce differentiated cellular therapies and indirectly via disease modeling as well as drug screening.

 At The Niche, we do our own IPS cell research

-We’ve been following the IPS cell research field for more than a decade and doing IPS cell research ourselves in the Knoepfler lab.
+We’ve been doing iPS cell research ourselves in the Knoepfler lab for more than a dozen years.
 You can see a microscopy image of colonies of human IPS cells that my lab produced years ago.
-We stained them in red for a human embryonic stem cell marker, which lights up human IPS cells too.
+We stained them in red for a human embryonic stem cell marker.
+This lights up human IPS cells too.

 This post is an overview of IPS cells.
-It includes recommended resources about them since their first report in 2006 (mouse) and 2007 (human).
+It includes recommended resources about them.
+The first reports of iPS cells were in 2006 (mouse) and 2007 (human).
 Also, what are current and future prospects for clinical impact?

-While mouse IPS cells were the first reported reprogrammed pluripotent stem cells by Yamanaka, one year later human versions were reported both by the initial discoverer Shinya Yamanaka and others including teams led by Jamie Thomson and Rudy Jaenisch.
+Mouse IPS cells were the first reported reprogrammed pluripotent stem cells by Yamanaka.
+One year later human versions were reported both by Yamanaka and others including teams led by Jamie Thomson and Rudy Jaenisch.

-IPS cells can be made from just about any normal type of cell, ranging from adult stem cells to cells that are not stem cells at all such as fibroblasts.
-In fact, fibroblasts are probably the most common type of cell changed into IPS cells.
+IPS cells can be made from just about any normal type of cell.
+The most common source cell type is adult stem cells to cells that are not stem cells at all such as fibroblasts.

 How did scientists in the 2000s think that transcription factors might be able to reprogram cells?